 Frequently used metals for applications in reflectors are gold and silver, aluminum, chrome and various nickel/chrome alloys.
 They are mostly made as first surface mirrors.
 In some cases, metal surfaces are protected with additional transparent coatings; for example, there are protected silver coatings, which are much less sensitive e.g. against touching the surface with a finger.

 There are certain artificial photonic metamaterials, which can have very unusual optical properties.
 For example, some of them have a negative refractive index.

-See also: optical glasses, crown glasses, flint glasses, plastic optics, optical fabrication, photonic metamaterials, infrared optics, ultraviolet optics, laser crystals, nonlinear crystal materials
+See also: optical glasses, crown glasses, flint glasses, optical crystals, plastic optics, optical fabrication, photonic metamaterials, infrared optics, ultraviolet optics, laser crystals, nonlinear crystal materials

 and other articles in the category general optics